Ludex-Labs/ludex-js-coinflip/README.md

 HOST_PK=
 ```

-and run the development server and open [http://localhost:3000](http://localhost:3000) with your browser!
+then run the development server and open [http://localhost:3000](http://localhost:3000) with your browser!

 ```bash
 npm run dev
 ```

+## Deployment

+We deploy our this app using [Netlify](https://app.netlify.com/).
+In order to get access ask another dev to join the Netlify team.